ynshung/cloudflare-json-server/README.md

 Highly appreciated if you are able to fix these problem!

 * Does not work as well for keyed object (city), querying and hiding may be broken.
-* Hiding only works on single object.
-* Hiding and querying at the same time, only shown query results.
+* Hiding and querying at the same time only show query results.